The editorial team

 Contributing to the blog

 Those wishing to submit an article to the blog should contact the editors at email@example.com with a proposal or a completed article.
 Complete submissions should be about 500-1000 words long and should be sent in Microsoft Word format, with your name in document name.
 Documents should follow basic APA formatting (i.e. Times New Roman typeface, size 12, 1.5 spacing).
+Please also include at least one image with your submission, with a citation for the image where appropriate.

 Links to other sources such as reports, research, resources, news, academic groups and other blogs may be included; open access sources are preferred to those behind paywalls.
 To keep the natural tone of the blog, links may be used for references instead of traditional parenthetical citations.